-Quoin Inc. entered into a consulting agreement with an Investor Relations (IR) firm, which provided for a monthly fee of \$14,000.
-The agreement had an automatic annual renewal clause and was in effect in November 2017.
+Quoin Inc. entered into a consulting agreement with an Investor Relations (IR) firm, which provides for a monthly fee of \$14,000.
+The agreement had an automatic annual renewal clause and has been in effect since November 2017.
 The Company owed the IR firm \$584,000 as of December 31, 2021.
-Effective March 31, 2022, the Company entered into a settlement agreement with the IR firm reducing the liability to \$168,000 and recognized \$416,000 as other income in the accompanying consolidated statement of operations.
-The liability was fully repaid as of April 1, 2023.
-No expenses were incurred in both the three and six months ended June 30, 2023 and 2022, respectively.
+In March 2022, the Company entered into a settlement agreement with the IR firm reducing the liability to \$168,000 and recognized \$416,000 as other income in the accompanying consolidated statement of operations.
+No expenses were incurred in both the three months ended March 31, 2023 and 2022, respectively.